 About air-cooled screw chillers.

-Geson Chiller is one of the top Air Cooled Screw Chiller System Manufacturers in China.
+Geson Chiller is one of the top Air Cooled Screw Chillers System Manufacturers in China.

 So you can get more information to help guide your buying decision.